 X, Y, Z Tips

 Keeping in mind your X-, Y-, and Z-axes is essential for the best clear 3D printing result.
-Here is some advice for hobbyists:
+Here are some advice for hobbyists:

-- If you need to 3D print a transparent window for a car or spaceship, ensure you achieve transparency perpendicular to your Z-axis;
+- If you need to 3D print a transparent window using clear 3D printer filament for a car or spaceship, ensure you achieve transparency perpendicular to your Z-axis;

 - If you are making a 3D printed vase, it will look great with the clearness across its Y- and X-axes;